 Always operate your ATV in an area with adequate ventilation.
 Never start or run the engine in a closed area.
-Exhaust fumes are poisonous and may cause loss of consciousness and death within a short time.
+Exhaust fumes are poisonous and may cause loss of consciousness and

 LOCATION OF THE WARNING AND SPECIFICATION LABELS

 Read and understand all of the labels on your ATV.
 These labels contain important information for safe and proper operation.